-We are currently addressing our liquidity issue by seeking additional investment capital through issuances of common stock under our existing S-3 registration statement and by applying for additional grants issued by government agencies in the United States.
+We are currently addressing our liquidity issue by seeking additional investment capital through issuances of common stock under our existing registration statement on Form S-3 (Registration No. 333-211151), originally filed on May 5, 2016, and by applying for additional grants issued by government agencies in the United States.
 We believe that our cash on hand and funds expected to be received from additional debt and equity financing arrangements will be sufficient to meet our liquidity needs for fiscal 2017.
 However, no assurance can be given that we will receive any funds in addition to the funds we have received to date.